ibm-cloud-docs/monitoring/getting-started.md

 After you provision an instance, you must configure metric sources, enable platform metrics, or both.
 * A metric source is any resource that you want to monitor and control its performance and health through a Sysdig instance.
-* You can configure a Sysdig agent to collect metrics from a source.
-For example, you can configure a Sysdig agent for a Kubernetes cluster.
-You use the access key to configure the Sysdig agent that is responsible for collecting and forwarding metric data to your instance.
+* You can configure a monitoring agent to collect metrics from a source.
+For example, you can configure a monitoring agent for a Kubernetes cluster.
+You use the access key to configure the monitoring agent that is responsible for collecting and forwarding metric data to your instance.

-    The Sysdig agent can be configured to push metrics to Sysdig via the public or private endpoints by using the appropriate ingestion URL.
+    The monitoring agent can be configured to push metrics to Sysdig via the public or private endpoints by using the appropriate ingestion URL.
 Details can found in the [Sysdig endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints) section.

     After the {{site.data.keyword.mon_full_notm}} agent is deployed in a metric source, collection and forwarding of metrics to the instance is automatic.
 The {{site.data.keyword.mon_full_notm}} agent automatically collects and reports on pre-defined metrics.
 You can configure which metrics to monitor in an environment.